 NIRCam Dragon's Breath

-Scattered light on the detectors from sources placed just outside of the NIRCam field of view is known as "dragon's breath."
-It is caused by light scattering from the inner wall of the mask immediately in front of the focal plane array.
-Users can minimize dragon's breath by avoiding the placement of bright objects near the edges of NIRCam detectors.
+Dragon's breath (type I) is caused by light scattering from the inner wall of the mask immediately in front of the focal plane array.
+Its effects can be minimized by ensuring that bright objects are not located just outside the field of view.

-The dragon's breath avoidance zones are around the perimeters of all 10 NIRCam detectors.
-In the LW channel, dragon's breath is strongest for sources positioned ~1.9″ from the detector edge and for those within ±0.8″ from that point, forming an avoidance annulus around the detector.
-In the SW channel, the avoidance zone is centered at ~2.1″ from the frame edge and has a width of ±0.5″, including the region between SW detectors in each module.
+The dragon's breath avoidance zones are regions around the perimeters of all 10 NIRCam detectors.
+In the LW channel, dragon's breath is strongest for sources positioned ~1.9″ from the detector edge and for those within ±0.8″ from that position, forming an avoidance annular region around each detector.
+In the SW channel, the avoidance zone is centered at ~2.1″ from the detector edge and has a width of ±0.5″, including the region between SW detectors in each module.